-1.5.1 Development Group, Consultation, and Feedback
+1.5.1 Development group, consultation, and feedback

-This curriculum, which is based on the ICM curriculum, has been developed by a curriculum development group from the RCoA and the FICM, all of whom are actively involved clinically in intensive care teaching and training, in conjunction with lay representatives and in consultation with representatives of Higher Education Institutions.
+This curriculum which is based on the FICM curriculum has been developed by a curriculum development group of the RCoA and the FICM, all of whom are actively involved clinically in intensive care teaching and training, in conjunction with lay representatives and in consultation with representatives of Higher Education Institutions.
 This curriculum has been made available for consultation by the wider, multi-disciplinary ICM community.
 Feedback from all these groups was then used in the production of this final version.
 The HEIs delivering the training will have the opportunity to gain FICM accreditation.

-1.6 Ongoing Curriculum Review
+1.6 Ongoing curriculum review